Just as it’s getting cold here, my peppers are finally ripening. They’d better hurry up before we get a frost!

 Gotta watch those real anal ones.
 They don’t like their apple cart upturned or messed with!

 I don’t know why I grew these peppers.
-They’re too hot for me and I give them to Israel.
-He eats peppers on everything.
+They’re too hot for me.

 I’m a bit on the fence about Christmas decorating.
 On the one hand, I see all the pretty pictures on Pinterest and it makes me want to get all gung-ho.